MAKE A DONATION

 Open and Master Delegation

-Athletes must be available to participate in training camp with their teams in Toronto 2-3 days prior to their departure date.
+Athletes may be required to participate in a training camp with their teams in Toronto 2-3 days prior to their departure date.
+More details to follow.

 *All Dates are subject to change and will depend on the organizing committee (Maccabi World Union) and airline confirmations.